|Elliott Sound Products||Amplifier Classes|

 Figure 7 - Effect Of Output Filter At Different Impedances

 All Class-D amplifiers need the output filter - it is essential to prevent radio and TV interference.
 We know that a passive filter must be designed to suit a particular impedance, but what is the ideal?
 The problem is that there isn't an ideal, and loudspeaker makers make no attempt to standardise on a designated impedance at (say) 20kHz.
-A nominal 8 ohm speaker may well be 16 ohms (or more) at 20kHz, due to the semi-inductance of the tweeter's voicecoil (this usually does not apply to tweeters and horn compression drivers).
+A nominal 8 ohm speaker may well measure 32 ohms (or more) at 20kHz, due to the semi-inductance of the tweeter's voicecoil (this usually does not apply to tweeters and horn compression drivers).

 In the above graph, I've shown a more-or-less typical filter circuit, along with the response with different load impedances.
 Should a reviewer's (or customer's) speaker happen to be 16 ohms at 20kHz, then there will be a boost of 3dB at 20kHz with the filter shown.
 The response isn't deliberately done that way to look bad - it's a simple filter that's fairly typical of those used on commercial Class-D amplifiers.
 Some listeners will report that the amplifier has 'sparkling' high frequencies, and another will complain that it's 'harsh' and/ or 'ear piercing'.
 It's neither, it's simply a matter of an impedance mismatch.
 Some Class-D amps use a Zobel network at the output in an attempt to provide a predictable load impedance at 20kHz and above.

-In the past we have never had to worry about impedance.
-The amp has a very low impedance, speakers have a variable impedance that has a nominal quoted value, and no more needed to be said.
+In the past we have never had to worry too much about impedance.
+The power amp has a very low impedance, speakers have a variable impedance that has a nominal quoted value, and no more needed to be said.
 Class-D has changed that, but no-one is taking notice.
-If speaker makers were to add a network that ensured a specific and standardised impedance at 20kHz and above, many of the disparaging claims about Class-D amps would just go away.
+If speaker makers were to add a network that ensured a specific and standardised impedance at 20kHz and above, many of the disparaging claims about Class-D amps might just go away.
 This would also ensure that some of the (IMO 'lunatic fringe') esoteric speaker cables don't cause amplifiers to oscillate (but that's another story, described in Cable Impedance).
 Don't hold your breath.